-This general education course is also offered in the resource room setting, on a rotational basis, with a modified curriculum and pace for students with a current IEP.
+\This general education course is also offered in the resource room setting, on a rotational basis, with a modified curriculum and pace for students with a current IEP.

-College Algebra (EL) Grades 11-12 This course is for seniors who would like to review all of their Algebra skills before they take Algebra in college.
-It is designed with the idea that the students will take and pass the College Level Entrance Proficiency (CLEP) in the spring and earn college credit while still in high school.
+College Algebra (EL) Grades 11-12 Credit (1)

+This course is for juniors and seniors who would like to review all of their Algebra skills before they take a mathematics course in college.
+It is designed with the idea that the students will take and pass the College Level Entrance Proficiency (CLEP) Test in the spring.
+Passing the College Algebra CLEP Test gives students an opportunity to test out of entry-level math classes in college and possibly earn college credit depending on specific college's math requirements.
 All colleges require at least one math course.

 Prerequisite: Algebra II.